 The most common symptoms of Sacroiliac Joint pain are:

 - Pain that seems deep in the pelvis

 - Pain in the hip or groin or back of the thigh

 - Pain that radiates down the leg on the affected side

 - Certain activities may increase the pain, such as walking, twisting, or bending

 If you have any of the above symptoms, visit your doctor.
 Finding the source of Sacroiliac Joint pain is often difficult.
 So, to find out the source of your Sacroiliac Joint pain, the doctor will ask about your symptoms and medical history and a physical exam too will be done.
 Tests depend on your medical history and the suspected cause.

 Treatment depends on the cause of the pain.
 Any underlying condition would receive treatment specific for that disease.
 Regardless of the cause, short-term rest is often advised.
 Treatment options may include medication, Physical Therapy, surgery or a combination of all.

 Your doctor may recommend over-the-counter pain relievers, such as acetaminophen or other non-steroidal anti-inflammatory medications (NSAIDs).
 He may also provide you with muscle relaxants and sometimes may inject steroids into the Sacroiliac Joint.

-After evaluating the patient's condition, our therapists at Optimum Rehab Physical Therapy offices in New York City, Wall Street, Upper East Side, and Astoria assign positions and exercises to ease your symptoms.
+After evaluating the patient's condition, our therapists at Optimum Rehab Physical Therapy offices in New York City, Wall Street and Astoria, Queens assign positions and exercises to ease your symptoms.
 They are expert professionals who will provide you exercises to stretch the muscles of the lower back, exercises to strengthen the muscles which support the area, and exercises to affect the motion of the Sacroiliac Joint.